Many or all companies we feature compensate us. Compensation and editorial

 How does Hometap work?

 In this way, Hometap essentially co-invests in your home.
-At the end of the investment term, the amount you owe, known as the “Hometap Share,” is determined by several factors, including your home value, its change in value over the effective period of your investment, and the length of your investment.
+At the end of the investment term, the amount you owe, known as the “Hometap Share,” is determined by several factors, including your home value, the size of the investment, its change in value over the effective period, and the length of your investment.

 Here’s a detailed look at these terms:

-• Loan amounts: You can get a maximum of $600,000 (it will depend on home value and equity percentage)
+• Investment amount: You can get a maximum of $600,000 (it will depend on home value and equity percentage)

 • Term length: 10 years.
 This is the time frame in which homeowners must settle their investment with Hometap by paying back Hometap’s share, but you can do it faster without penalty.